 Students can also take part in opportunities such as Aqualytica, part of the Concordia University Chicago Student Operated Undergraduate Laboratory (SOUL) program.
-Aqualytica is a community outreach water testing laboratory that provides analysis of local water samples to local residents while giving students real-world experience.
+Aqualytica is a community outreach water testing laboratory designed to give students the opportunity to serve community residents by providing analysis of local water samples while gaining real-world experiences in the process.

 Along with departmental offerings, Concordia science students participate in consortium-type seminars and botany course experiences through the Associated Colleges of the Chicago Area (ACCA), a partnership of 15 liberal arts universities and government laboratories.
 Students also learn on site at such venerable institutions as Shedd Aquarium and the Morton Arboretum.